 2. Winter’s Bone (2010)

 A young actor longs for a breakout role — that perfect piece of material that she can do better than anyone, that shows off what she’s capable of achieving.
-Jennifer Lawrence’s mom had read Daniel Woodrell’s 2006 novel, about a young woman fighting to save her Ozarks home, around the time of its release, and told her daughter, who was raised in Louisville, that she had to play this character in a movie.
+Jennifer Lawrence’s mom had read Daniel Woodrell’s 2006 novel, about a young woman fighting to save her Ozarks home, around the time of its release and told her daughter, who was raised in Louisville, that she had to play this character in a movie.
 Just a few years later, Lawrence auditioned for the role.
 “The lifestyle is different,” she later said about the similarities between Louisville and the rugged rural environment of Winter’s Bone, “but some of the sayings were the same.
 I was comfortable in the dialect.”
-Beyond being her coming-out party, Winter’s Bone has served as Lawrence’s permanent badge of authenticity: Not only was it a Sundance darling and a Best Picture nominee, but the film helped cement in the public’s mind that this actress was no Hollywood glamour puss but, rather, a “real” person.
-That impression is a testament to how bone-dry believable she is as Ree, a no-nonsense Midwestern teen who’s had to be the adult in her family for far too long.
+Beyond being her coming-out party, Winter’s Bone has served as Lawrence’s permanent badge of authenticity: Not only was it a Sundance darling and a Best Picture nominee, the film helped cement in the public’s mind that this actress was no Hollywood glamour-puss but, rather, a “real” person.
+That impression is a testament to how bone-dry believable she is as Ree, a no-nonsense midwestern teen who’s had to be the adult in her family for far too long.
 (Her mother has mental-health issues, and her father has gone missing.)
 There’s not an ounce of pretense in her performance — no second where we think she’s grubbing herself up to play this impoverished woman.
 Ree’s harrowing journey becomes so compelling in part because it feels like there’s so little distance between the actress and the character.
 Lawrence received her first Oscar nomination for Winter’s Bone — she was only 20 — but her preternatural poise left little doubt that we’d be hearing a lot more from her.

 1. Silver Linings Playbook (2012)

-Everything in David O. Russell’s 2012 romantic comedy of Philadelphian mental patients feels dangerously close to careening out of control: The movie is both nervous and dangerous, in a way that still feels revolutionary years later.
+Everything in David O. Russell’s 2012 romantic comedy of Philadelphian mental patients feels dangerously close to careering out of control: The movie is both nervous and dangerous in a way that still feels revolutionary years later.
 Lawrence and Cooper, as the screwed-up couple at the film’s center, have chemistry that is both combustible and deeply involving.
-They’re either perfect for each other or they’re gonna kill each other, and Russell — a director who, for better and for worse, tends to feel more than he thinks — hits the exact right notes.
-And when in doubt, he just turns the camera on Lawrence, who, playing a character that she’s admitted she “didn’t entirely understand,” basically blows everyone else off the screen every second she’s on it.
-It’s hard to pinpoint the exact moment that Lawrence won her Oscar, but for our money, it’s the moment when Robert De Niro, one of the greatest actors of the last 100 years and a cinematic force the likes of which we’ve never seen, begins to pipe up about Lawrence being a bad influence on his son and costing his beloved Philadelphia sports teams “bad juju,” and Lawrence shuts him down, kicks him into the floor, and then slugs a Budweiser in triumph.
+They’re either perfect for each other or they’re gonna kill each other, and Russell — a director who, for better and for worse, tends to feel more than he thinks — hits the right notes.
+And when in doubt, he turns the camera on Lawrence, who, playing a character she’s admitted she “didn’t entirely understand,” basically blows everyone else off the screen every second she’s on it.
+It’s hard to pinpoint the exact moment that Lawrence won her Oscar, but for our money, it’s the moment when Robert De Niro, one of the greatest actors of the past 100 years and a cinematic force the likes of which we’ve never seen before, begins to pipe up about Lawrence being a bad influence on his son and costing his beloved Philadelphia sports teams “bad juju,” and Lawrence shuts him down, kicks him into the floor, then slugs a Budweiser in triumph.
 She’s the most powerful force in the room, always, whoever else is in the room.
 Even De Niro.